 I was using an app called Reflector to wirelessly turn my laptop into a video monitor, thereby enabling me to really see what I am filming at any given moment without having to stand up and look through my phone’s monitor.
 I’m updating this post to say that I have ditched the wireless set up.
 After thoroughly testing it out, I’m not happy with Reflector at all (when using a third-party video app), which I do.
 It might work better with the native iPhone app, but it kept losing the connection, messing up my entire filming process.
 Live and learn.

 Now I’m using the OBS Studio software on my laptop and using a lightning cable to connect my phone directly to my laptop.
 This eliminates any dropped connection.
+I also use a cool laptop stand by 12 South called a Curve.
+This allows me to place my laptop just behind my mat area and have a clear view of my table top.

 There is ONE more thing, and this is an iPhone app that is also making a world of difference: MoviePro.
 What is so great about MoviePro?
 It let’s you control focus, exposure and white balance individually and lets you lock them down so you don’t have to deal with your iPhone reading the light and making all those weird shifts.
 This is the main reason not to use the video app that is built into iPhone.
 (This video offers a really great overview of Movie Pro.)
 It took me awhile to find an app that I liked for filming and this one, so far, is my favorite.
 And the best news?
 It’s $5.99.
 (Android users: I do not have any first hand info on best apps to record video on Android devices, however, I found this link that might be helpful.)